cozis/website-stuff/005_the_listener_socket.md

 	return -1;
 }
 ```
-The way this works is by filling out the `struct sockaddr_in` structure with our parameters and then pass that to `bind()`.
+This works by filling out the `struct sockaddr_in` structure with our parameters and then pass that to `bind()`.
 If we were using a different L3 protocol such as IPv6 we would be using a different address structure here.

 <br />
 <br />